 As discussed before, a Sale is a transaction where products or services are exchanged for payment.
 But how does it work?
 A Sale happens when a person or business selling goods/services hands over the ownership and rights of the said goods/services to the buyer.
 In return, the buyer pays a certain amount of money or other agreed-upon assets.
 In order to make a Sale official, both the seller and the buyer need to agree on all the details.

-These details might involve the price of the good being sold, how much of it is being sold, how it will be delivered, and when it will be delivered.
+These details might involve the price of the goods being sold, how much of it is being sold, how it will be delivered, and when it will be delivered.
 Moreover, the product or service being offered must be accessible for the exchange.
 The seller must also possess the legal right to hand over the item or service to the buyer.

 Different types of Sales